What is the Haemophilus Influenzae type b (“Hib”) Vaccine?

 Who should receive the Hib vaccine?

-The Hib vaccine is recommended as a three-to-four vaccine series administered throughout a child’s infancy, however it should not be administered before the child is six weeks old.
-While the amount of doses varies by brand, the Hib series typically begins with the first dose at two months old.
+The Centers for Disease Control and Prevention (CDC) recommend the Hib vaccine as a two to four vaccine series administered throughout a child’s infancy, however it should not be administered before the child is six weeks old.
+While the number of doses varies by brand, the Hib series typically begins with the first dose at two months old.
 The second dose is typically administered at four months, the third dose at six months and the final dose at 12 to 15 months old.
-It is not typically recommended for adults or older children, although it may be given to adults in advance of certain surgeries or to those with certain medical conditions.
+It is not typically recommended for adults or children older than 5 years, although it may be given to adults in advance of certain surgeries or to those with certain medical conditions.

 How is the Hib vaccine administered?

-Often, the Hib vaccine is administered with other childhood immunizations.
-The Hib vaccine should physically be administered intramuscularly, meaning through the skin, underneath the fatty tissue and into the muscle tissue.
-Hib vaccines should always be injected at a 90-degree angle into the deltoid muscle – which is the upper arm.
-The CDC offers guidelines CDC Vaccine Administration guidelines as to how all vaccines should be administered.
+Often, the Hib vaccination is administered with other childhood immunizations.
+The Hib vaccine should be administered intramuscularly, meaning through the skin, underneath the fatty tissue and into the muscle tissue.
+Hib vaccines should always be injected at a 90-degree angle into the vastus lateralis (thigh) muscle in younger children and in the deltoid muscle (upper arm) in older children.